The 10 Best Travel Tips for Beginners: How to Start Traveling Right Now!

 The best tip for packing right is to look at the weather where you’re going!
 We recommend researching what the weather is generally like at your travel destination during the time of year you plan on visiting; add that destination to your weather app to keep an eye on it as it gets closer to your departure date!

 We both have packing cubes, and they've seriously been a game-changer.
 They keep everything organized, and they can compress your clothes some to create more space.
 When it comes to packing, just remember to keep it light and plan according to the weather.
-You can re-wear clothes and mix and match them for different outfits.
+You can re-wear clothes, wash them, and mix and match them for different outfits.

 Key tips for packing: